antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 .NET Languages
 ==============

 The .NET languages team is releasing final updates to C# 6, F# 4.0 and VB 14 today.
-This includes final compiler implementations, and, for C# and VB, final language specs.
-The language specs were actually [complete at RC](http://blogs.msdn.com/b/dotnet/archive/2015/04/29/net-announcements-at-build-2015.aspx#dotnetlang).
+This includes final compiler implementations, and, for C# and VB, final language feature sets.
+The latest versions of the languages were actually [feature complete at RC](http://blogs.msdn.com/b/dotnet/archive/2015/04/29/net-announcements-at-build-2015.aspx#dotnetlang).

 Roslyn v1
 ---------